Enabling GraphQL

 AttributeTypeDefaultDescription

-A stage can be disabled at the operation level:
+A provider or a processor can be disabled at the operation level:

 <?php